 Now a little tip to have your refunds processed faster; electronically file your taxes!
 It is about eight days while paper would be about 23 days.
 E-filing is more secure and efficient compared to being filed by paper.

 Happy Tax season.
 Get those refunds!
-Reach out to your Henry+Horne adviser with any questions.
+Reach out to your Henry+Horne adviser with any questions you may have on the key tax changes in Arizona.
+For more on Henry+Horne’s tax services, check out our Accounting Services page.